-Greece: PPC’s second securitization package4.
-August 2020. / SEE Energy News
+Greece: PPC’s second securitization package, SEE Energy News

 State-controlled Public Power Corporation’s (PPC) CEO Giorgos Stassis has called for an extraordinary board meeting to seek approval of an offer made by a major international financial player for the larger-scale securitization package.
 PPC is near to reaching an agreement with a major financial services player for a second securitization package carrying unpaid receivables overdue by more than 90 days.